-My primary research area is computational neuroscience, focusing on the variability, or fluctuations, of cortical neural network activity and dynamics with sensory inputs.
-With theoretical investigations, there are mathematical issues in: developing numerical methods to solve probability density equations, large-scale (Monte-Carlo) simulations, as well as applied analysis to describe such complicated stochastic systems.
+My primary research area is computational neuroscience, focusing on the variability/fluctuations of cortical neural network activity and dynamics with sensory inputs.
+With theoretical investigations, there are mathematical issues in: developing numerical methods to solve probability density equations, large-scale (Monte-Carlo) simulations, as well as applied analysis to describe these complicated stochastic systems.
 A variety of models are used for different purposes because there is a wide range of biological complexity.
 I have worked on: noisy neural oscillators, spiking stochastic networks, detailed biophysical cellular modeling with an excursion to cardiac dynamics, and questions about coding of sensory signals.
 See some current projects and publications.

 Considering a Ph.D. in Applied Mathematics?
-VCU has a vibrant Ph.D. program in Systems Modeling and Analysis.
+VCU has a Ph.D. program in Systems Modeling and Analysis.
 See sysm.vcu.edu for more information.

 This page does not reflect an official position of Virginia Commonwealth University